Care Quality Commission

 All our staff are trained to recognise the signs of abuse and know how to report any concerns they may have.

-Further information about how the Trust supports safeguarding can be obtained by contacting Eva Rix, Lead Nurse for Safeguarding on (0114) 2716126.
+Further information about how the Trust supports safeguarding can be obtained by contacting Giz Sangha, Deputy Chief Nurse on (0114) 2716310.

 Safeguarding Annual Assurance Self Assessment and Compliance Statement